addr2data/aws-certification-prep/exercises/ex-002_BasicVpcConfig.rst

     }

 The above Route Table is created automatically when a VPC is created.
 You can see a single entry under **Routes**.
-This entry will allow for the routing of local traffic for all Subnets associated with the main/default Route Table.
-If you don't explicitly associate a subnet with another Route Table, it is implicitly associated with the main/default Route Table.
+This entry will allow for the routing of local traffic for all Subnets associated with the main Route Table.
+If you don't explicitly associate a subnet with another Route Table, it is implicitly associated with the main Route Table.

-We won't be modifying this Route Table.
+We won't be modifying the main Route Table.
 We will use it to provide routing for the **'private'** Subnet we will create later.
-Since newly created Subnets are implicitly associated with the main/default Route Table, it would seem to be a good practice to provide reachability to/from the Internet via a separate Route Table.
+Since newly created Subnets are implicitly associated with the main Route Table, it would seem to be a good practice to provide reachability to/from the Internet via a separate Route Table.

 Environment variable
 ~~~~~~~~~~~~~~~~~~~~